EU Exit FAQs

 -

-10. What if I’m a manufacturer wishing to sell railway products in the EU?
+I’m a manufacturer wishing to sell railway products in the EU.
+What does this mean for me?

-From 1 January 2021 manufacturers in Great Britain placing goods on the EU market will need to comply with EU rules.
-Any mandatory conformity assessment will need to be carried out by an EU-recognised conformity assessment body.
+Manufacturers in Great Britain placing goods on the EU market need to comply with EU rules.
+Any mandatory conformity assessment needs to be carried out by an EU-recognised conformity Assessment Body.

-UK conformity assessment bodies will no longer be able to carry out mandatory conformity assessment for products being placed on the EU market unless agreed in trade negotiations.
+UK conformity Assessment Bodies can no longer carry out mandatory conformity assessments for products being placed on the EU market unless agreed in trade negotiations.

 -